Crossbencher: Australia

-The term refers to both independent and minor party members in the Federal Parliament of Australia as well as the Parliaments of the Australian states and territories.
-Unlike the United Kingdom, in Australia the term is applied to those parties and independents in both the lower and upper houses of parliament, who sit on the crossbench.
+In the federal Parliament of Australia as well as the parliaments of the Australian states and territories, the term crossbencher refers to any minor party and independent members of parliament.
+More precisely, a crossbencher is any member who is not part of the governing party or parties, nor the party or parties forming what is known as the official opposition, sometimes known simply as the opposition.
+Unlike the United Kingdom, the term is used by both the lower and upper houses of each parliament (where applicable), who sit on the crossbenches between the government and opposition benches.

-The last few federal elections have seen an increase in the size and power of the crossbench in both houses of Parliament.
+Federal elections in the early 21st century have seen an increase in the size and power of the crossbench in both houses of parliament.
 The Australian Parliament as elected at the 2010 election was the first hung parliament in the House of Representatives since the election of 1940, with the Australian Labor Party and the Coalition winning 72 seats each of 150 total.
-Six crossbenchers held the balance of power: Greens MP Adam Bandt and Independent MP Andrew Wilkie, Rob Oakeshott and Tony Windsor declared their support for Labor on confidence and supply, Independent MP Bob Katter and National Party of Western Australia MP Tony Crook declared their support for the Coalition on confidence and supply.
+Six crossbenchers held the balance of power: Greens MP Adam Bandt and independent MP Andrew Wilkie, Rob Oakeshott and Tony Windsor declared their support for Labor on confidence and supply, independent MP Bob Katter and National Party of Western Australia MP Tony Crook declared their support for the Coalition on confidence and supply.
 The resulting 76–74 margin entitled Labor to form a minority government.

-The Australian Senate, which uses the Single Transferable Vote form of proportional representation to elect its 76-seat chamber, frequently has enough Senators on the crossbench that the governing party has to negotiate with it to get legislation passed.
-The 2 July 2016 double dissolution election, for example resulted in a chamber with the Liberal/National Coalition having 30 seats, the Australian Labor Party with 26 seats, the Greens with 9 seats, One Nation with 4 seats and the Nick Xenophon Team with 3 seats.
-The other 4 seats were each won by Derryn Hinch, the Liberal Democratic Party, Family First, and Jacqui Lambie.
-The number of crossbenchers increased by two to a record 20 (all but the ones of the LPA/NPA coalition and the ALP: 9+4+3+4).
-The Liberal/National Coalition government required at least nine additional votes to reach a Senate majority.
+The Australian senate, which uses the single transferable vote form of proportional representation to elect its 76-seat chamber, frequently has enough Senators on the crossbench that the governing party has to negotiate with it to get legislation passed.
+The 2 July 2016 double dissolution election, for example resulted in a chamber with the Liberal/National Coalition having 30 seats, the Australian Labor Party with 26 seats, the Greens with nine seats, One Nation with four seats and the Nick Xenophon Team with three seats.
+The other four seats were each won by Derryn Hinch, the Liberal Democratic Party, Family First, and Jacqui Lambie.
+The number of crossbenchers increased by two to a record 20 (all but the ones of the Liberal/National coalition and the ALP: 9+4+3+4).
+The Liberal/National Coalition government required at least nine additional votes to reach a senate majority.

-Generally speaking, Senators broadly aligned with the Coalition (such as those affiliated with the Australian Conservatives, One Nation, the Liberal Democratic Party, and Derryn Hinch) sit on the same side of the crossbench as the Coalition benches, while those more aligned with Labor, such as the Greens, sit on the same side of the crossbench as the Labor benches.
+Generally, senators broadly aligned with the Coalition (centre-right to right-wing senators and parties) sit on the same side of the crossbench as the Coalition benches, while those more aligned with Labor (such as centre-left to left-wing parties) sit on the same side of the crossbench as the Labor benches.
 This tends not to be the case in the House of Representatives, both due to the different electoral system, which means fewer crossbenchers are elected, and the fact that the official government and opposition frontbenches extend across the inner rim of the entire hemicycle.